 Extensive integrative capabilities

 A roadmap can only be truly effective if it is accurate and reliable.
-How can it do that without integrating with critical project management functions and activities across your project or portfolio?
-An effective roadmap tool is able to integrate with all your critical project management processes and tools – from risk management, resource management, schedule management, and more – to make sure that it is being updated based on real-time conditions and changes.
+So, you need to integrate it with critical project management functions and activities across your project or portfolio.
+An effective roadmap tool is able to integrate with all your critical project management processes and tools, and visually represent this.
+As a result, ensure your team updates your roadmap to reflect activities like risk management, resource management, and schedule management.

 What are some challenges to road mapping?

-With a proper project management road-mapping tool, road mapping can be an intuitive process.
-However, it does face challenges of its own and teams should be wary of committing these few mistakes when building their roadmaps.
+With a proper project management road-mapping tool, road mapping is an intuitive process.
+However, roadmapping is not without challenges, so teams should be wary of the common few mistakes in roadmap-building.

 Guestimation

-Going with your gut feeling and making rough guestimations is one way to compromise the quality and accuracy of your roadmaps.
-Make sure to pull from accurate data, expert advice and historic data to make your estimations as accurate as possible.
+Relying on your gut feelings and making rough ‘guestimations’ is a common reason why roadmaps aren’t as effective as they could be.
+While it may seem obvious not to make guesses, it can be easy to do, and significantly compromises the quality and accuracy of your roadmaps.
+Make sure to pull from accurate data, expert advice, and historic data to make your estimations as accurate as possible.

 Failing to update and monitor frequently